Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

-\textbf{[H1-1]} was supported.
-As shown by the results of the average step height and frequency during the chasing task ((Figs.\ref{XP1_ALL} (A) and (B)), participants changed their stepping strategy for SHeF-WIP depending on the required virtual speed.
+\textbf{H1-1} was supported.
+As shown by the results of the average step height and frequency during the chasing task (Figs.\ref{XP1_ALL} (A) and (B)), participants changed their stepping strategy for SHeF-WIP depending on the required virtual speed.
 Fig.\ref{XP1_ALL}(A) indicates that the higher the desired speed, the higher the participants raised their feet, whereas the average step height was kept constant or lower in GUD-WIP.
 In addition, Fig.\ref{XP1_ALL}(B) shows that the average step frequency in SHeF-WIP was kept lower than that of GUD-WIP.
 These results indicate that users can utilize both the step height and frequency strategies for virtual speed control.
+Moreover, the results of the no-correlation test between participants' height and step height indicate that the height has a small effect on the step height control of SHeF-WIP.

-\subsubsection{Can SHeF-WIP achieve wider range of speed with more stability than GUD-WIP?}
+\subsubsection{Can SHeF-WIP achieve a wider range of speed with more stability than GUD-WIP?}